tiebe-designworks/lyra_scripts/README.md

 # instance_picker
-Allows users to pick between their instances stored in a central database.
+Allows users to run functions ("modules") on a specific instance they pick stored in a central database.

+# Requirements
+discord.py (1.3.0a used)